wgmyers/mal/impls/ruby-wgm/NOTES.md

 Meanwhile I have read over the guide for the implementation of try/catch at least five times and I am not at all sure how to do it.
 Time to reread.

+Ok, that's try*/catch* and throw implemented.

+Tricky bit was realising that you have to return the calls to EVAl or you get an infinite loop.
+Doh.

+Next bit involves lots of editing existing errors to match what is recognised by the test suite.
+Oh, and prn and println MUST emit a literal 'nil' after doing their thing.
+This can be disabled by returning 'nil' instead of MalNil,  but causes various tests to fail.
+Not sure I understand the purpose of this?

+nil?, true?, false? and symbol? implemented.

 ## Step 8 (2021-05-08)

 Macros.